10 Things You Never Knew: St. Patrick’s Day Trivia

 0

 This March 17—millions of people across the world will don their finest greenery and celebrate the Irish with parades, good cheer and maybe even a pint.
+For the week that’s in it, here’s some fun St. Patrick’s Day Trivia to share with your friends and family.

 St. Patrick

 1 Ireland’s Patron Saint, St. Patrick , was not Irish.
 In fact he was born Maewyn Succat in Wales around AD 390.
-At 16, he was kidnapped by pirates and held in captivity in Ireland for six years.
-Following a daring escape, he became a Christian missionary and returned to the Emerald Isle to convert the pagan Celts.

 2 While the colour traditionally associated with St. Patrick’s Day is green, St. Patrick’s official colour is actually light blue.
 The colour green gradually became the unofficial colour of festivities due to its connection to the Irish independence movement in the late 18th century.

-3 Surprisingly, the very first St Patrick’s Day parade was not held in Ireland.
 In fact, the parade tradition the originated in 18th century America by immigrants wishing to celebrate their heritage.
 The world’s first Saint Patrick’s Day Parade taking place in Boston in 1737, followed by the 1762 New York Parade.
 Parades did not spread to Ireland until the 20th century with the first ever parade held in Waterford in 1903.

 7 Paddy’s Day celebrations are not just limited to this planet!
 In 2011, astronauts on the International Space Station paid homage to the day by playing flutes and tin whistles belonging to the Irish group, The Chieftains.